SuperOfficeDocs/superoffice-docs/docs/ui/web-application/pagebuilder/config/index.md

 ## Configuration cache

 Caches exist in the database and the application.
 Fragments and data-driven config are cached in the database.
 The post MergeFilter is run on the client.
-Use the magic `?Flush` command to clear the cache both on hte client and server.
+Use the magic `?Flush` command to clear the cache both on the client and server.

 <!-- Referenced links -->
 [1]: ../../tutorials/customize/cust-and-deploy.md